meghaggarwal/Library-Management-System/README.md

 # Library-Management-System
-Performed CRUD operation using OOP's concept in Python and Pandas Library to implement a simple workflow of library system.
+Performed CRUD operation using OOP's concept in Python and Pandas Library to implement a simple workflow of library.

 CRUD operations that can be tested here are -